 A few years ago Lisa and I visited New York City.
 It's an amazing place; truly the melting pot of hundreds of nationalities and cultures.
-Many nice people helped us find our way through the fast moving, chaotic, crowded subways and busy streets.
-Lisa and I visited many places: The Statue of Liberty, Ellis Island, the 9-11 Memorial and Museum, the Metropolitan Museum of Art, The American Museum of Natural History, Central Park and more.
-I could tell many stories but as I reflected on our trip after returning home to Michigan one stood out to me.
-It's a humbling memory yet it continually calls me to be something more than I was that day.
+Nice people helped us find our way through crowded, chaotic, fast-moving subways and busy streets.
+We visited the Statue of Liberty, Ellis Island, the 9-11 Memorial and Museum, the Metropolitan Museum of Art, the American Museum of Natural History, Central Park, and more.
+I could tell many stories after reflecting on our trip but one stood out to me.
+It's a humbling memory yet it continually calls me to be more than I was that day.

-As Lisa and I walked through the 9-11 Museum we met a wonderful family who lived in New York city.
+As Lisa and I walked through the 9-11 Museum we met a wonderful family who lived in New York City.
 They were friendly and engaging.
 I won't forget their warmth and hospitality.
-During our conversation I told them Lisa and I were staying at the Hampton Inn near Newark airport.
-We came to the city through Newark and by the subway from Newark Penn Station.
+During our conversation I told them Lisa and I were staying at the Hampton Inn near the Newark airport.
+We came to the city through Newark and by the subway.
 The man then told us that Newark is the most dangerous city in America, especially at night.
-I didn't think a lot about his comment til the next day when old fears that were rooted in my childhood caught me by surprise.
+I didn't think about his comment until the next day when old fears that were rooted in my childhood caught me by surprise.

-When I was about seven or eight years old, the civil rights movement was emerging.
-We lived near Hammond and Gary Indiana where riots and marches were not uncommon.
+When I was about seven years old, the civil rights movement was erupting.
+We lived near Hammond and Gary, Indiana, where riots and marches were common.
 People got hurt.
 Buildings burned.
-One was never quite sure what might happen.
+One was never sure what might happen.
 Mom's extended family lived in Hammond.
 We often drove there for holidays and social gatherings.
-But driving through Hammond wasn't easy.
-I'll never forget the many times my brother and I watched from the back seat while Dad was driving the car.
+Driving through Hammond wasn't easy.
+I won't forget the times my brother and I watched from the back seat while Dad was driving the car.
 Mom was next to him.
-Whenever my mom saw a black man coming toward our car she'd panic and cry out to my dad and say, "Chuck!
+Whenever my mom saw a black man coming toward us she'd panic and cry out to my dad and say, "Chuck!
 Quick!
 Lock your door!"
 Each time I saw her terror, fear grew in me.
-Without realizing it, I came to believe that black people wanted to hurt me, maybe kill me if they could get inside our car.
-Each time I heard about marches or riots in the news and experienced mom and dad's reaction to it all I became a racist without knowing it.
+Without realizing it, I came to believe that black people wanted to hurt me, maybe kill me if they could get inside our vehicle.
+Each time I heard about marches or riots in the news and experienced Mom and Dad's reaction to it all, I became a racist without knowing it.
 I don't think I believed black people were less than me.
 I just thought they hated me.
 I grew up assuming they wanted to hurt me.
 I feared black people.
 I'm saddened by my story.
 Over the years God has helped me face my prejudice.
 I have repented.
 But something happened in New York City that stirred old lies and fears.

 Back to Lisa and me in New York City.

-The next morning after our conversation with our friends at the 9-11 museum, Lisa and I went to the bus station to go back to New York city for the day.
+The morning after our conversation with our new friends at the 9-11 museum, Lisa and I went to the bus station to go back to New York City for the day.
 As we boarded the bus I didn't realize it would take us through downtown Newark.
-And as we stepped up into the bus, I saw it was filled with black people.
+And as we stepped into the bus, I saw it was filled with black people.
 Lisa and I were the only whites.
-The words of my friend the day before came back with force--"Newark is the most dangerous city in America."
+The words of my friend the day before came back with force—"Newark is the most dangerous city in America."
 Fear surged through me and nearly took my breath away.
-My childhood wounds and memories sprung to life with new power.
-It seemed everyone on the bus was looking at me with hatred.
+My childhood wounds and memories sprang to life with new power.
+It seemed everyone on the bus was glaring at me with contempt.
 My fears grew to near panic as we slowly lumbered through downtown Newark.
 Each bus stop brought new people on board.

 Racism is evil.
 It is an attack on the image of God.
-It is rooted in lies and fear.
+It's rooted in lies and fear.

 In what ways might you struggle with racism?
 How did your story shape it?
-Will you pray and ask God to free you from fear that you can love?
-What would that freedom look like and how could it help others love instead of fear?
+Will you pray and ask God to free you from fear so that you can love?
+What would that freedom look like and how could it help others love ?